Renee Ridley

 How did your nursing career progress?

 My path to medicine is like none other.
-I started working as a Labor/Delivery RN thirty two years ago at the age of 22.
-We were cross trained to work L&D, Newborn Nursery, Postpartum, and GYN Post-Surgical.
+I started working as a Labor/Delivery RN thirty-two years ago at the age of 22.
+We were cross-trained to work L&D, Newborn Nursery, Postpartum, and GYN Post-Surgical.
 I fell in love with this type of care immediately.
 The doctors I worked closely with knew that I really wanted to advance my practice to the next level, but all I saw were barriers.
-There was no way I could uproot my family (happily married with two young children at that time), move to another city, and go to medical school.
+There was no way I could uproot my family (I was happily married with two young children at that time), move to another city, and go to medical school.
 My family depended on me to provide income, insurance, and stability for them, so there was no way.

 What I was able to do, however, was go to Nurse Practitioner school.
-It was located in the same city where I was working as an RN, and very affordable.
-The program only took 15 months and I could still be a full-time wife/mother.
-Life as a Family Nurse Practitioner was much different than that of being an L&D nurse, so I wasn’t sold on it being the right thing for me.
+It was located in the same city where I was working as an RN, and it was very affordable.
+The program only took 15 months and I could still be a full-time wife and mother.
+Life as a Family Nurse Practitioner was much different than that of an L&D nurse, so I wasn’t sold on it being the right thing for me.
 I still wanted more knowledge.
-This led to me taking a job as a nursing professor at the local university, and eventually getting my PhD, since that was an expectation for academia.
-This led to great opportunities, like teaching Maternal Newborn Nursing (OB/GYN) at various universities, which was something I really loved.
+This led to me taking a job as a nursing professor at the local university and eventually getting my PhD, since that was an expectation for academia.
+It then led to great opportunities, like teaching Maternal Newborn Nursing (OB/GYN) at various universities, which was something I really loved.
 However, I really missed the clinical practice side.
 I missed the patients.

 Who or what inspired you?